joshaho/tableau-workshops/src/content/docs/guides/1806-5-parameters-and-outputs.md

 ### Create the Output

 * **<a href="/../../reference/e5s3sol" target="_blank">Step 5</a>–** Add a new Output step at the end of your flow,
-  * Save your output to a "Published Data Source" in the default location (In User Documents/My Tableau Repository/Datasources)
+  * Save your output to a "File" in the default location (In User Documents/My Tableau Repository/Datasources)
   * Name your output as `TopNPS_Orders_<Choose a Country>`